hde-ghel/Lem-in/README.md

 <br />

-Unfortunately, accessing an individual room among 10,000 by iterating through a linked list is a pain, and can slow down your program considerably.
-I therefore **implemented a hashtable** for more efficient room storage, which means I can almost instantaneously jump from ```Room 1``` to ```Room 9999```, if they are connected.
+I **implemented a hashtable** for more efficient room storage, which means I can almost instantaneously jump from ```Room 1``` to ```Room 9999```, if they are connected by a link (giving me the name of the room for the hashcode).  <br />
-Collisions are accounted for, and are stored adjacently to each other. <br />

-**My path-solving algorithm functions recursively**, going down every possible path simultaneously until it has reached the end room, at which point it starts retracing its path back to the start.
-The first solution it finds therefore _must_ be the shortest path, as any longer paths would keep the recursive search going.
-Since all possible paths are pursued simultaneously, rooms that link back to themselves are not a problem. <br />
-If no path is found, an error message is displayed and the program exits.
+**The path-solving algorithm** I used Suurballe algorithm witch is a more strict requirement than Bhandari's algorithm that does allow two paths to use the same node.
+Completed with Belman-ford algorithm (shortest path finding algorithm) we could manage to have a really efficient path solving algorithm for a nodes and edges disjoint chart-flow problematic.

 ## Usage
 Run ```make```.